notevibes. Free Browser Vocoder

 From music hooks to game characters — all from one voice clip.

-Layer a vocoded hook over a beat for that classic electro / funk robot-voice sound
+Layer a vocoded vocal over a beat for that classic electro robot-voice sound

 Give a droid, AI, or alien character a synthetic voice for your game or stream